varunkhurana07/varunkhurana07.github.io/_pages/research.md

 ---

 <div class="alert alert-info" role="alert">
-  <strong>Interested in collaboration?</strong> I am always interested in discussing research collaborations and ideas at the intersection of machine learning and behavioral science. <a href="/#contact" class="alert-link">Let's connect</a>!
+  I am always interested in discussing research collaborations and ideas at the intersection of machine learning and behavioral science. <a href="/#contact" class="alert-link">Let's connect</a>!
 </div>